 Orthodox Easter in Australia

-This year: Sunday, May 5th, 2024The Orthodox Christians celebrate the Easter Day not on the same day the westerns do and this is because the Orthodox community follows the Julian calendar.
+This year: Sunday, April 20th, 2025The Orthodox Christians celebrate the Easter Day not on the same day the westerns do and this is because the Orthodox community follows the Julian calendar.
 In Australia, the Orthodox community celebrate the Easter Day in a traditional, religious, yet celebratory way, just the way the rising of Jesus Christ from the dead should be celebrated.

 The Easter Day of Orthodox Community in Australia